-Thus far the federal response has primarily taken the form of funding made available to the states through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+The federal response to the impact of the coronavirus outbreak on the 2020 election cycle has primarily taken the form of funding made available to the states through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Specifically, when this law took effect in late March 2020, it allocated $400 million in supplemental Help America Vote Act (HAVA) funds for states to use to pay for things like increased voting by mail and absentee voting, as well as personal protective equipment for poll workers.
 A hurdle to accessing this aid is that states must provide 20% in matching funds, despite having lost significant revenue in most cases due to COVID-19.
-Some federal legislators are asking to have the matching funds requirement eliminated, and lawmakers are also advocating for measures that would make additional money available to the states to expand voting by mail.
+Some federal legislators have requested to have the matching funds requirement eliminated, and lawmakers are also advocating for measures that would make additional money available to the states to expand voting by mail and cover other increased election expenses associated with the pandemic.
 In terms of the November 3, 2020 general election date, this can only be moved with Congressional approval, among other things, making a postponement unlikely.

 Click on each state below to learn more about each jurisdiction’s current response to COVID-19 concerns in the context of the 2020 election cycle.